FrancescoRisso/Muse-Book/server/APIs.md

     -   `title`: a string that cannot be empty
     -   `description`: a string
     -   `cover`: an image
-    -   `general_permission`: null, or a string that is either "R" or "W"
+    -   `generalPermission`: a string that is either "R", "W" or "-"
 -   Response Body Content:
     -   `int id`: the Id of the new book
 -   Access Constraints: